Congo Free State: Mutilation

 Mutilated Congolese children, image from King Leopold's Soliloquy, Mark Twain's political satire, where the ageing king complains that the incorruptible camera was the only witness he had encountered in his long experience that he could not bribe.
 The book was illustrated with photographs by John Hobbis Harris.

 Failure to meet the rubber collection quotas was punishable by death.
-Meanwhile, the Force Publique were required to provide the hand of their victims as proof when they had shot and killed someone, as it was believed that they would otherwise use the munitions (imported from Europe at considerable cost) for hunting.
+Meanwhile, the FP were required to provide the hand of their victims as proof when they had shot and killed someone, as it was believed that they would otherwise use the munitions (imported from Europe at considerable cost) for hunting.
 As a consequence, the rubber quotas were in part paid off in chopped-off hands.
-Sometimes the hands were collected by the soldiers of the Force Publique, sometimes by the villages themselves.
+Sometimes the hands were collected by the soldiers of the FP, sometimes by the villages themselves.
 There were even small wars where villages attacked neighbouring villages to gather hands, since their rubber quotas were too unrealistic to fill.
 A Catholic priest quotes a man, Tswambe, speaking of the hated state official Léon Fiévez, who ran a district along the river 300 mi north of Stanley Pool:

 All blacks saw this man as the devil of the Equator ...
 From all the bodies killed in the field, you had to cut off the hands.
 He wanted to see the number of hands cut off by each soldier, who had to bring them in baskets ...
 A village which refused to provide rubber would be completely swept clean.
 As a young man, I saw [Fiévez's] soldier Molili, then guarding the village of Boyeka, take a net, put ten arrested natives in it, attach big stones to the net, and make it tumble into the river ...
 Rubber causes these torments; that's why we no longer want to hear its name spoken.
 Soldiers made young men kill or rape their own mothers and sisters.